-This is the percentage of patients showing signs of depression.
+This datapoint measures the percentage of long-term care residents who are showing signs of depression.

 Appropriate Vaccine Usage

-This tells you the percentage of residents that have received the pneumonia and flu vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percent of patients that were administered the flu and pneumonia vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This indicates the percentage of residents who needed increased assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living may indicate the erosion of a resident's health.
+This tells you the percent of residents who needed additional assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with ADL's could indicate the decline of a resident's health.

 Ability to Keep Residents Mobile

-This tells you the percent of residents that were able to retain mobility over time.
-Optimizing mobility can be a great sign for residents' health.
+This tells you the percent of residents who maintained mobility over time.
+Preserving mobility is often a good sign for residents' health.

-This is the number of hospitalizations per thousand days of care.
-There is generally a correlation between keeping patients out of the hospital and the overall quality of long-term care.
+This metric measures the number of hospitalizations per 1,000 days of patient care.
+Staying out of the hospital is critical to maintaining the physical well-being of nursing home patients.